kensand/rss-lemmy-bot/README.md

 Copy `config.template.json` to `config.json` and configure it.

+You may override the `defaultSchedule` and the feed-specific `schedule` using a [toad-scheduler](https://github.com/kibertoad/toad-scheduler/tree/main) [SimpleIntervalSchedule](https://github.com/kibertoad/toad-scheduler/blob/main/lib/engines/simple-interval/SimpleIntervalSchedule.ts).
+See [config.ts](./lib/config.ts) for the exact format.

 ### Run Locally

 One time setup: `npm install && npm run build`

 Startup: `npm run start`

 ### Docker